Coaching Resources & Tools for Growth

 Science of People

-A personal SWOT analysis is helpful to create clear self-awareness by naming your Strengths, Weaknesses, Opportunities, and Threats in one simple view.
+A personal SWOT analysis is a tool to create clear self-awareness by naming your Strengths, Weaknesses, Opportunities, and Threats in one simple view.

 It helps you make more intentional decisions by understanding where to lean into what you do best, what to watch out for, and where growth or change is most possible.